mvs-org/docs-mvs-org/source/docs/supernova-upgrade-manual.md

 http://newmetaverse.org/mvs-download/mvs-macOSX-x86_64-v0.8.0.pkg
 ```
 2. Install
-Double click the install-pacakge on Windows or Mac to start installing.
+Double click the install-package on Windows or Mac to start installing.
 ```
 # for Centos
 $ cd mvs-centos-x86_64-v0.8.0